-Ex-Trump Campaign Aide Withdraws From Nomination Amid Questions In DOJ Russia Probe
+Ex-Trump Campaign Official Withdraws From Nomination Amid Questions In Russia Probe

-A former co-chairman of the Trump campaign has withdrawn from consideration for a job at the U.S. Department of Agriculture after being pulled into the imbroglio over Russia's interference efforts against the U.S. in the 2016 presidential race.
+A former Trump campaign official has withdrawn from consideration for a job at the U.S. Department of Agriculture after being pulled into the imbroglio over Russia's interference efforts against the U.S. in the 2016 presidential race.

-Sam Clovis said on Thursday he would not go forward in trying to become the USDA's undersecretary for research, education and economics.
+Sam Clovis said on Thursday that he would not go forward in trying to become the USDA's undersecretary for research, education and economics.

-That news followed a quick series of connected developments in the Russia investigation being conducted by the Department of Justice special counsel: First, a guilty plea announced on Monday by a former campaign adviser who worked for Clovis; then, reports that Clovis has been interviewed by special counsel Robert Mueller's team in the Russia case and also testified before a Washington, D.C., grand jury.
+That news followed a quick series of connected developments in the Russia investigation being conducted by the Department of Justice special counsel: first, a guilty plea — announced Monday —by a former campaign adviser who worked for Clovis, and then, reports that Clovis has been interviewed by special counsel Robert Mueller's team in the Russia case and also testified before a Washington, D.C., grand jury.

-George Papadopoulos, the foreign policy adviser who has pleaded guilty, was approached by Russian agents early in his tenure and offered "dirt" on Hillary Clinton and meetings with Russian officials.
+George Papadopoulos, the foreign policy adviser who has pleaded guilty, was approached by Russian agents early in his tenure and offered "dirt" on Democratic candidate Hillary Clinton and meetings with Russian officials.
 Papadopoulos aired those offers within the campaign and, according to court documents, received encouragement about building those relationships.

-One question is whether Clovis encouraged Papadopoulos to keep meeting with or talking with Russians, or whether Clovis did anything else to build ties between the campaign and foreigners trying to influence the U.S. election.
+Questions have been raised about whether Clovis encouraged Papadopoulos to keep meeting with or talking with Russians or whether Clovis did anything else to build ties between the campaign and foreigners trying to influence the U.S. election.

 Clovis has denied any wrongdoing; his lawyer released a statement this week that said he "vigorously opposed any Russian trip for Donald Trump or staff.
 However, if a volunteer made suggestions on any foreign policy matter, Dr. Clovis, a polite gentleman from Iowa, would have expressed courtesy and appreciation."